singhsmita/Smita-Singh/README.md

 # Smita-Singh
 Hi there , I am Smita Singh !!

-Pursuing Data Analytics and Visualisation Associate degree at UNC,Chapel Hill.
+Studying Data Analytics and Visualisation Associate degree at UNC,Chapel Hill.

 ## Below is an outline of my work and failures ...
 ### DATA ANALYSIS & VISUALIZATION